Ooggle/MUSIC-exclamation-mark/README.md

 Web player: 0%

 For now, it will support mp3, flac and ogg formats.
 Maybe i will add more in the future.
 Also, everything is WIP for the moment.

+To view the server API progress, feel free to visit [the dedicated page](diagrams/server/api_doc.md).